hujhax/austin-improv-wiki/Shows/One Small Step.md

 Each stage performer had a uniform consisting of black clothes decorated with brightly-colored duct tape, as per their own designs.

 ### Tech
 The show included light scoring.
 Party scenes typically had jazz/bossa nova music.
-The last scene before intermission featured a slow-motion sequence set to the initial fanfare of [[Wikipedia - Also sprach Zarathustra (Strauss)|"Also Sprach Zarathustra"]].
+The last scene before intermission featured a slow-motion sequence set to the initial fanfare of "Also Sprach Zarathustra".
 The landing at the end of the show had appropriately dramatic orchestral sounds.

 The show also included a special sound effect and thrust spotlighting for the computer-diary sequences, and appropriate sound effects for the initial countdown/takeoff.
 The alarm sequence featured a klaxon sound effect, a red wash, and foreboding ambient music.